OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_themes.md

 It's only required to set the values of the desired variables to change (the other variables will remain unchanged, setting it's value to OMNIA default appearance).

+Since theme's are generated in build time, to update one you need to re-build the model.
+If no changes have been applied, use the _"Clean & Build"_ option to fix it.

 ### Which are the available variables?

-Since theme's are overriding Bootstrap variables the modeler must know what are, so to find more information about Bootstrap customization [click here](https://getbootstrap.com/docs/4.0/getting-started/theming/).
+Since theme's are overriding Bootstrap variables the modeller must know what are, so to find more information about Bootstrap customization [click here](https://getbootstrap.com/docs/4.0/getting-started/theming/).

 In order to allow unlimited customization options, we've added the following custom variables, with the same propose and nomenclature as the official Bootstrap variables: